r-hub/blog/content/post/2020-03-03-packageRank/index.md

 ```

 <br/>
-If you want to plot the data in separate plots, use `graphics = "base"`:
+If you want to plot the data in separate plots on the same scale, use `graphics = "base"`:

 ```r